datasciencecampus/DSCA_DSWR/README.md

 # DSWR
-A repo to deposit teaching materials for Data Science with R
+A repo to share teaching materials for Data Science with R.